 Automated test systems have to interact and measure things in the real world.
 Data on size, distance, strength, weight, pressure, temperature, color, surface finish and more may be required to perform the test and analyze the results.
 Manufacturers use the terms “transducer” and “sensor” for devices that can convert various stimuli into electrical signals that can be read by the control system.
-Proper selection and use of sensors is one of the key factors that will determine how well a system functions.
+Proper selection and use of sensors are one of the key factors that will determine how well a system functions.

 For a given type of measurement to be made, there are often many different methods of measurement and types of sensors available.
-For example, for a temperature measurement, there are resistive thermal devices, semiconductor chips, thermocouples, and non-contact infrared sensors just to name a few types.
+For example, for temperature measurement, there are resistive thermal devices, semiconductor chips, thermocouples, and non-contact infrared sensors just to name a few types.
 Even within those classes of temperature sensors, there are many choices to be made.
 With all of these choices, how is a designer to select the appropriate sensors when building a system?

 Though the details of evaluating various instrumentation sensors is different depending on the type of measurement, each decision will be based on the same basic types of analysis.
-Obviously it is important to gain familiarity with the various sensor options and tradeoffs between them before trying to make an evaluation.
+Obviously, it is important to gain familiarity with the various sensor options and tradeoffs between them before trying to make an evaluation.
 Many sensor manufacturers will provide some basic information about their products that can be used to gain some insights into various options for making measurements.
-However it is important to make sure to research other options as sometimes that data will not discuss methods not productized by that manufacturer.
+However, it is important to make sure to research other options as sometimes that data will not discuss methods not productized by that manufacturer.

 Six key items to consider when selecting a sensor will be highlighted here, but bear in mind that there may be other considerations or options for specific requirements.
 A company with experienced engineers that are not tied to a specific company’s products, such as Duotech, can provide invaluable support in evaluating requirements and selecting and implementing an appropriate instrumentation system.